Learn what binary code is, how it works, and the role it plays in the digital communication processes.

 Encapsulation

-Are you interested in gaining deeper knowledge of binary code and computer operations?
-Consider the Google IT Support Professional Certificate on Coursera, which includes lectures to help you build fundamental skills to enter an entry-level IT position.
+Binary code is the foundation for many computer operations.
+Continue exploring how to write binary code while gaining a deeper knowledge of computer operations on Coursera.
+For example, you might consider the Google IT Support Professional Certificate, which includes lectures to help you build fundamental skills to enter an entry-level IT position.
 The program covers bits and bytes of computer networking, system administration, and more.

 Editorial Team